flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### desktop-file-is-hidden

+**Exceptions allowed**: No

+The desktop file supplied in the build sets `Hidden=true`

+### desktop-file-is-nodisplay

 **Exceptions allowed**: Yes[^2]

-The desktop file supplied in the build sets `Hidden=true` or `NoDisplay=true`.
+The desktop file supplied in the build sets `NoDisplay=true`.
+This is only allowed for console applications.

-Graphical applications must not hide their main desktop file.
+### desktop-file-terminal-key-not-true

+**Exceptions allowed**: No

+This is for console applications only.
+The desktop file is set to display on desktop environments but no `Terminal=true` is present.

 ### desktop-file-not-installed